-- Insulation manufacturers will need to continue to be engaged with builders to introduce improved products and by providing technical support to the construction industry. - Training should be expanded to increase construction industry familiarity and proficiency with HPA options and best practices.
-While cost-effective HPA solutions exist, the construction industry as of August 2017 has not integrated these practices in a widespread manner.
-With the 2016 Title 24, Part 6 code implementation only in effect for about eight months at the time of this report, much of the construction industry is still in the early HPA adoption stage. - Designers would need to work closely with builders and subcontractors to ensure that measure implementation is clearly conveyed.
-This process is expected to occur during the 2016 code cycle as the industry increases uptake of the HPA measure in anticipation of the 2019 Title 24, Part 6 update. - HERS Raters would need to become aware of proposed changes to QII below-deck insulation inspection requirements.
+• Training would continue to be needed to bring the construction industry up to speed on strategies for high performance attic installation.
+While cost-effective HPA solutions exist, the construction industry has generally not integrated these practices in a widespread manner as of April 2017.
+With the 2016 Title 24, Part 6 code implementation only a few months old at the time of this report, much of the construction industry is still in the early HPA adoption stage.

+- Designers would need to work closely with builders and subcontractors to ensure that measure implementation is clearly conveyed.
+This process is expected to occur during the 2016 code cycle as the industry increases uptake of the HPA measure in anticipation of the 2019 Title 24, Part 6 update. - HERS Raters would need to become aware of changes to QII below-deck insulation inspection requirements.

 Although a needs analysis has been conducted with the affected market actors while developing the code change proposal, the code requirements may change between the time the final CASE Report is submitted and the time the 2019 Standards are adopted.
-The recommended compliance process and compliance documentation may also evolve with the final adopted code language.
+The recommended compliance process and compliance documentation may also evolve with the code language.
 To effectively implement the adopted code requirements, a plan should be developed that identifies potential barriers to compliance when rolling-out the code change and approaches that should be deployed to minimize the barriers.